thebkv/bkv/isaiah09.md

 Isaiah identifies their attitude as "pride and stoutness of heart."

 The fallen structure has given them an opportunity to recognize what has gone wrong.

-Instead, they are determined to reconstruct it.
+They respond by rebuilding.

 ### BKV

-This is a recognizable stage in the interior life.

 Something we built stops working.